eNMS-automation/eNMS/README.md

 ![Comparison](readme/comparison.gif)

-## Display control
+## Display control with filters

 The user can filter the objects available in the GUI by searching for specific value for each property.
-For each property, the select can choose to use a regular expression instead of a hardcoded value: regexes allows for specific search like a location or an IP subnet.
+For each property, the select can choose to use a _regular expression_ instead of a hardcoded value: regexes allows for specific search like a location or an IP subnet.

-In the following example, we use the regexes [france|spain] for location to filter all objects that are not in France or in Spain, as well as the regex [Router|Switch] for type to filter all nodes that are neither a router, nor a switch.
+In the following example, we use the regexes `[france|spain]` for `location` to filter all objects that are not in France or in Spain, as well as the regex `[Router|Switch]` for `type` to filter all nodes that are neither a router, nor a switch.

 ![Object filtering](readme/object_filtering.gif)

-Note that filters apply to everything in eNMS that uses objects: dashboard, object deletion, geographical and logical views, task scheduling, etc. You can use them to visualize or send to script to a specific subset of devices.
+Note that _filters apply to everything_ in eNMS that uses objects: dashboard, object deletion, geographical and logical views, task scheduling, etc. You can use them to visualize or send to script to a specific subset of devices.